boylett/react-router-zod-forms/README.md

 | `afterValidate` | <sub>`result?: ZodSafeParseResult<z.infer<typeof schema>>`</sub> | <sub>`ZodSafeParseResult<z.infer<typeof schema>>`</sub> | Called after zod validation.
 May be used to mutate the validation response before action handling |

 > [!NOTE]
-> Hooks are not required to return a value
+> Hooks do not have to return a value

 ### Type Generics